SBNTT/Sapin/docs/introduction.md

 # Introduction

-A Sapin component consists of a plain php class, associated with an html template contained in a `#!html <template>` tag.
+A Sapin component consists of a php class associated with an html template contained in a `#!html <template>` tag.

-The template part of a Sapin component uses an HTML based syntax and  must takes place outside php tag, and contained in a `#!html <template>` tag.
+The template section of a Sapin component is written in HTML based syntax and  must take place outside the php tags.

-The component compiler provides support for special attributes, and an interpolation syntax which should contains php expressions.
+The component compiler provides support for special attributes, and an interpolation syntax which can contains php expressions.
 There is no "language in the language", just php in html.

 ```html+php title="The Greeter component"